sonykikuma/myblog/posts/getting-started-with-nextjs.md

 ---
-title:Getting Started with NextJS
+title: Getting Started with NextJS
-excerpt: NextJS is the React framework for production-it makes building fullstack react apps and sites a breeze. image:getting-started-nextjs.png isFeatured:true date:'2021-10-15'
+excerpt: NextJS is the React framework for production-it makes building fullstack react apps and sites a breeze.
+image: getting-started-nextjs.png
+isFeatured: true
+date: "2021-10-15"
 ---

 # This is a title